gifford1988/pandas-challenge/README.md

 * Use the pandas library and Jupyter Notebook.
 * You must submit a link to your Jupyter Notebook with the viewable Data Frames.
 * You must include a written description of at least two observable trends based on the data.
-* See [Example Solution](PyCitySchools/PyCitySchools_starter.ipynb) for a reference on the expected format.
+* See PyCitySchools_starter.ipynb for a reference on the expected format.